Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 Melatonin Side Effects and Long-Term Safety

-Melatonin is considered safe for short-term use in most healthy adults.
-Still, side effects of melatonin can occur.
+Melatonin is considered safe for short-term use in most healthy adults1.
+Still, melatonin can cause side effects.
 These vary by dose and health status.

 Common Short-Term Side Effects